Committees

 Governance and Nominating Committee charter

-The GNC assists the board in gaining and maintaining reasonable assurance that the board’s composition, structures and practices will enable it to discharge its oversight and other duties in a highly effective manner.
+The Governance and Nominating Committee plays a key role in providing the board the assurance that the OMA’s structures, policies and processes support the board in fulfilling its fiduciary and other duties effectively.
 The GNC has five voting members, including the chair of the General Assembly Steering Committee and an OMA member-at-large.
 The president-elect sits on the committee as an observer.

-- Successful recruitment and appointment to board committees, OMA subsidiary boards, advisory committees, PSA bilateral committees such as the Physician Payment Committee (PPC) and the Negotiations Task Force, while ensuring adequate OMA representation on external bodies, such as the Provincial Primary Care Advisory Table
+- Successful recruitment and appointment to advisory committees, OMA subsidiary boards, PSA bilateral committees such as the Physician Payment Committee (PPC), the PHP Advisory Panel, while also ensuring adequate OMA representation on external bodies

 Members